chiseanchang0727/NewsSummitAI/README.md

 # NewsSummitAI

-1. Use OpenAI API to generate news summary for training.
+1. Use OpenAI API to generate news summary as ground truth.
-2. Fine-tuning Llama3-8B with QLoRA for generating news summary.
+2. Fine-tuning Llama3-8B with QLoRA.
 3. Evaluation.